Money Changes Everything: Background

 The original single was released in 1978 by the Brains as a 45 rpm single on Gray Matter Records.
 The B side of the single was a song called "Quick with Your Lip".
 The initial underground success of the song led to the Brains being signed by Mercury Records.
 They rerecorded the song under the guidance of producer Steve Lillywhite for their 1980 debut album, The Brains.
 Critic Greil Marcus, listing it at number 10 of his Real-Life Rock Top Ten 1979, said, "Singer Tom Gray told his story in a strangled voice, as if he were trying to explain, but instead he laid a curse.
 This damned single ranks higher than I've placed it, but if it were anywhere else I couldn't end with it, and there's no other way the decade could end."
 Marcus would later write of the song, "It was hard, it hurt, and Cyndi Lauper's version makes the original sound compromised.
 She makes you wonder if Brains composer and singer Tom Gray even knew what he was talking about."

 Gray, with his band Delta Moon, also recorded a version of the song for their 2007 album Clear Blue Flame.

 Critical reception

-Ralph Heibutzki of AllMusic highlighted the "sassy cynicism" of the song, further commenting that "Money Changes Everything" represented a concession to "mainstream sensibilities" for The Brains.
+The single was ranked the 9th best single of 1979 on The Village Voice year-end Pazz & Jop critics' poll, with Robert Christgau naming it that year's best single on his "Dean's List".
+Ralph Heibutzki of AllMusic highlighted the "sassy cynicism" of the song, further commenting that "Money Changes Everything" represented a concession to "mainstream sensibilities" for the Brains.